christopher-dG/OAAS/server/README.md

-# osu!
-Replay Bot Server
+# Replay Farm Server

-HTTP server to handle job management.

-Run one instance of this on a machine with port 4000 open.
+This handles the discovery and distribution of jobs to clients (workers).